 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 We also use a range of assessment methods, depending on the modules you choose.
 They’re likely to include practical projects, essays, reports, group and individual presentations and case studies among others.

-A bachelor degree with a 2:1 (Hons) in one of the following: literature, psychology, politics, sociology, communication/cultural studies as well as digital media (with focus on theory) related courses such as: network and digital media, digital humanities, digital media art/technology, visual communication design, editing/publishing for digital media.
+A bachelor degree with a 2:1 (Hons) in one of the following: a (theory focused) media-related course, communication studies, literature, politics, psychology, sociology, cultural studies, and digital media courses (with a focus on theory) such as network and new media, digital humanities, digital media art, visual communication design, editing/publishing for new media.
+We may request additional documentation to inform our decision.
 Some experience of digital methods is desirable.

 We may give preference to applicants who exceed our entry requirements.
 Please note that meeting the entry requirements of this course doesn't guarantee an offer of a place.